Nicholasli1995/VisualizingNDF/README.md

 ```
 ## Visualization for Facial Age Estimation:
 To visualize NDF for CACD dataset:
-1. Download the pre-processed images [here](https://drive.google.com/file/d/1OBu62cpnaMl5EX8EsjfEenRVv9rk3trt/view?usp=sharing) and decompress it into the "/src/data" folder.
+1. Download the pre-processed images [here](https://drive.google.com/file/d/1OBu62cpnaMl5EX8EsjfEenRVv9rk3trt/view?usp=sharing) and decompress it into the "/data" folder.
-2. Download the metadata folder [here](https://drive.google.com/drive/folders/1s_Ml82O4FVkC34PCE4ttrYhta3EKeYdo?usp=sharing) and place it under "/src/data".
+2. Download the metadata folder [here](https://drive.google.com/drive/folders/1s_Ml82O4FVkC34PCE4ttrYhta3EKeYdo?usp=sharing) and place it under "/data".
-3. Go to /src/age_estimation and run
+3. Go to /regression and run
 ```bash
 python ndf_vis.py
 ```
-Sorry about the hard-coded paths and few comments.
-Please refer to the similar classification code for detailed comments for now.
-Future updates will introduce more comments.
+Please refer to the classification counterpart for detailed comments.
+Future updates will introduce more comments for regression.

 ## Training for Image Classification
-To train a deep neural decision forest for CIFAR-10, use
+To train a deep neural decision forest for CIFAR-10, go to /classification and run
 ```bash
 python main.py
 ```